Blue Ribbons from the Past, Episode #13 by Diana L. Pierce…Alias….Dee Grainger…..No copyright infringements intended.

 The Virginian and his cowhands have the main herd where they want them.
 Anxious to get back to the ranch they make one more check on the herd.
 Trampas rides up beside his foreman, "Where's Jim?
 He head home already, you reckon?"
 The Virginian turns to look back the direction they'd been traveling.
 "No, looks like he got a bit behind."
 He points toward Jim leading a cow and calf.
 They head back to the ranch at a full gallop except for Jim who is still taking his sweet old time.

-At the coral Elizabeth is talking to her cousin Dee who had came the day before with Stacy.
+At the corral Elizabeth is talking to her cousin Dee who had came the day before with Stacy.
 Elizabeth says, "I hear the boys coming.
 They're going to be surprised to see you and Stacy are here."
 Dee looks toward the road where she sees a glimpse of the riders coming.
 "Surprised?
 Didn't Uncle Clay tell them?"
 Elizabeth waves to the cowhands.
 "No, he never got Stacy's telegram until after they left."
 Trampas quickly dismounts and grabs Dee from the fence rail she's standing on.
 "Ma'am, if you ain't a sight for sore eyes."
 Dee's trying to get her feet back on solid ground and lose the grip of her over powering greeter.
 "Trampas, you nearly knocked the breath out of me.
 But glad you're happy to see me."
 She watches the foreman as he takes the saddle off his horse and puts it on a fence rail.
 She saw him watching them act like idiots.
 She smirks at him.
 He shakes his head as he comes toward her.
 "Stacy come with ya?
 Or are ya a traveling by yourself these days?"
 She grins, "He's up to the house.
 You know I'm a chicken to travel this far by myself."
 Trampas laughs as he takes the saddle from his horse, "Anytime ya need someone to come for ya, let me know."
 She smiles at him, "Thanks, but Stacy said he's my escort.
 He acts like it's his job or something."
 Elizabeth says, "Well, I'm glad he does.
 Bet he wouldn't even come home if he didn't have an excuse."
 She heads toward the house.
 The Virginian says, "Tell Stacy I'll be up for a visit soon as I wash off some trail dust.
 Nice seeing ya, Dee."
 He retreats to the bunkhouse.
 Trampas sees Jim coming, "Dee, hide in the barn and surprise Jim."
 She looks at him, "In the barn?"
 He ushers her toward the barn door, "Hurry, he'll see ya."
 She hides beside the entry way.
 She watches Jim unsaddle his horse and complain to Trampas how tired he is, "Reckon I'll sleep tonight," he turns to take care of his gear and Dee stands in the doorway smiling at him, "Hey, cowboy.
 Riding a bit slow today aren't ya?"
 He grins, "How long ya been standing there?"
 She laughs, "Not long.
 Trampas had the idea I should hide and surprise you."
 Jim laughs, "It worked, yep sure did surprise me that's for sure.
 Glad you're back."
 She gives him a hug, "Me, too.
 See ya later.
 I left Chance at the house with Aunt Holly.
 Guess I better go back up there."

 Later at the house, the Grainger's, the Virginian and Trampas are visiting in the living room.
 Stacy is showing off his new Winchester.
 "What you think, Uncle Clay?
 Ain't she a beauty?"
-Clay looking over the firearm, "She sure is.
+Clay looking over the fire arm, "She sure is.
 Guess you'll be doing some hunting now."
 He hands it to the Virginian to look at.
 The Virginian looking down the barrel, "Nice, Stacy.
 Mind me asking what she cost?"
-Stacy grins, "Seventeen ninety five, isn't that ridiculous?
+Stacy grins, "17.95, isn't that ridiculous?
 But just had to have her."
 The women absorbing all this gun talk begin to join in the discussion.
 Dee, the one most noted for putting her foot in her mouth just had to ask, "Why you call it a she?"
 This got their attention.
 Clay scratches his head, "Let me see.
 Guess cause it's pretty."
 Holly smiles, "Dear that was a good answer."
 Stacy looks at Dee, "Cause she's loud and mean."
 Dee looks at him, "Loud and mean?
 Ya can tell you haven't been around very many females."
 This question she knew she shouldn't have asked.
 Trampas speaks up, "Yeah, Stacy what females you know that's loud and mean?
 Can't say as I've seen any like that."
 Elizabeth smiles, "I like Uncle Clay's answer better."
 The Virginian can't keep from blurting out, "Guess, I can tell ya I know one, loud and mean, when she ain't trying to drive ya crazy other ways."
 He stares at Dee with a devilish grin.
 Dee looks at him, "You poor thing, sounds like someone I'd like.
 You'll have to introduce her to me sometime."
 He says, "Okay, I can do that."
 He guides her in front of the big mirror hanging on the wall.
 "Ma'am, this is Dee."
 He grins at her reflection in the mirror and they both begin to laugh.
 He says, "Well look it there.
 She even has long brown hair and blue eyes just like you do."
 He runs his hand down the back of her head.
 Dee's thinking of a good come back line.
 She shakes her head and grins back at him, "Yes and she even has a dang know it all telling her all about it.
-Just like I do."
+Just Like I do."
 The room fills with laughter.

 As the time went on Dee is thinking, darn I wish I could show the Virginian up just once.
 She watches the men passing the Winchester back and forth to each other.
 Call me loud and mean driving him crazy.
 Then she thinks the Winchester, that's it.
 I could challenge him to a shoot out.
 I may just have to oil up old faithful.
 She smiles at Stacy, "Can I see your new gun?
 Sure looks like a nice one."
 Stacy thinks, I never seen her interested in guns before.
 "Sure, Dee, look it over if ya want."
 She takes the firearm and handles it somewhat reckless to make her company think she'd never held one before, "It's nice, Stacy.
 Any of you boys ever target shoot?"
 Trampas laughs, "All the time.
 Yeah, I knocked cans off the fence this morning."
 She grins, "I mean a moving target with a Winchester.
 Not cans with your six-gun."
 He looks at her, "You mean like throwing something in the air and shooting it?"
 She nods, "Yep, that's what I mean.
 Like saucers or something breakable, so you can see you hit it right away."
 Clay smiles at her, "Seems like your dad got himself in those competitions years ago.
 That's what they shot at, saucers."
 The Virginian nods, "Yeah, I use to be pretty good at that.
 Ain't had cause for sharpshooting in a spell."
 Dee thinks he fell right into her plan, "How about a little competition.
 Bet I can out shoot ya."
 The men all crack up laughing.
 Dee grins, "You don't think I can, do ya?
 Want to make a wager on it?"
 The Virginian shakes his head, "Alright, say if you win I'll take you out to a steak dinner at the hotel in Medicine Bow."
 Dee smiles, "And if you win?"
 He swallows hard thinking, "If I win you got to …."
 Dee looks at him, "How about if you win I'll buy you a steak dinner?"
 He grins, "You got a deal.
 Let's say the best out of five."
 She thinks he better do better than five, "Okay, five.
 When, tomorrow?"
 He nods, "Tomorrow."
 Dee says, "Guess, I better go dig my old Winchester out of the trunk in the attic.
 I'm sure it needs some oil put to it."
 She heads up the stairs with her dog, Chance following her.